ucsb-cs156/ucsb-cs156.github.io/topics/dokku/getting_started.md

 * one on the **Dokku Server**
 * another on **`csil.cs.ucsb.edu`**

 1. In the ordinary **csil** window, create a directory where you can clone your repo.
+   - NOTE: we are not going to *run* our app on CSIL.
+We are just using a CSIL command line as the place from which we can push to dokku.
+   - So in general, you'll only do `git` command on CSIL.
+You'll do your main editing and localhost testing on your own laptop, or in a Github Codespace.
+   - The reason for this is that the dokku servers are configured to accept connections from your CSIL account, using your CSIL ssh public key.
-2. Clone your repo there.
+3. Clone your repo in the directory on your CSIL account.
    - For instance, suppose we want to deploy the repo <https://github.com/ucsb-cs156-s23/jpa02-pconrad>.
    - We start by cloning this repo at the shell prompt on CSIL and cd'ing into this directory.
 For example: